Advertisement

 How long is the wait at Illinois Housing Development Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Illinois Housing Development Authority depend on demand in Chicago, funding levels, and your priority status.
+With approximately 235 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 25, 2026 when the Other list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Illinois Housing Development Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Illinois.
+There are 8 other housing authorities within 100 miles of Illinois Housing Development Authority, including Housing Authority Cook County (1 mi), Chicago Housing Authority (1 mi), Housing Authority of the Town of Cicero (7 mi).
+Applying to multiple PHAs in Illinois and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Illinois.

 How do I contact Illinois Housing Development Authority?